Calculating damages in IEEPA tariff refund litigation

 Tiago Duarte-Silva is a testifying expert on damages, valuation, and accounting issues in international arbitration, complex commercial litigation, and securities disputes.
 He combines economics, finance, and accounting expertise with market experience in M&A, public equity offerings, and other corporate transactions.
 He has been retained in 175 disputes across more than 50 countries and has been cross-examined live more than 25 times across depositions, hearings, and trials.

-His written and oral opinions have been provided in litigation in the US (federal and state courts including Delaware Court of Chancery) and in non-US courts, in domestic and international arbitrations (e.g., ICSID, PCA, ICC, LCIA, SIAC, HKIAC, SCC, JAMS, AAA, UNCITRAL), and before the US Department of Commerce.
+Dr. Duarte-Silva’s written and oral opinions have been provided in litigation in the US (federal and state courts, including Delaware Court of Chancery) and in non-US courts, in domestic and international arbitrations, and before the US Department of Commerce.
 He has experience in both common law and civil law proceedings.
+He is also appointed by arbitral tribunals as an independent expert.

-For ten years, Dr. Duarte-Silva was a professor teaching forecasting and valuation at Boston College’s MBA program.
-He performs valuations and accounting analyses related to M&A disputes and price adjustments, restoration of economic equilibrium, shareholder disputes including minority shareholder oppression, appraisal actions, countervailing duties, and others.
+For 10 years, Dr. Duarte-Silva was a professor teaching valuation at Boston College’s MBA program.
+He performs valuations and accounting analyses related to M&A disputes and price adjustments, appraisal actions, shareholder disputes, including minority shareholder oppression, failing firm analyses, restoration of economic equilibrium, countervailing duties, and others.

 His experience in commercial and investment disputes covers quantum of lost value or profits due to breach of contract, breach of representations and warranties, direct or indirect expropriation in investment treaty arbitrations, reputational harm, and irreparable harm.